pangyyen/tp/docs/UserGuide.md

 ## 5. Add Appointment

 **What it does:**
-Schedules a new appointment for a patient.
+Schedules a new appointmentEvent for a patient.

 **Command Format:**
 `add-appt INDEX d/DATE t/TIME`